michaelRAMAGE/dejavu/README.md

 it might not be in the foreground due to another test doing something.
 In non gui tests, we just use before each and set the scene each time, but I am not sure @Start does this.

+All implemented functionality is also tested, with the exception of what has been mentioned and perhaps some other very small thing that never made it back on my mind.